Finding Solace In Solitude: How To Deal with Being Lonely As An Introvert In 11 Ways

 10. Practice Self-Care

 Loneliness can take a toll on your mental health and well-being.
-It’s important to prioritize self-care activities that help you feel grounded and centered.
+If you feel lonely as an introvert, remember that it’s important to prioritize self-care activities that help you feel grounded and centered.
 This may include meditation, exercise, or simply taking a relaxing bath.

 11. Reach Out and Seek Support